How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League Analysis: Method

 where the net score without home field advantage satisfies $\alpha_{i,j} = - \alpha_{j,i}$.
 Thus, combining \eqref{main_model_beta} and \eqref{main_model_op}, we have In other words, $\alpha_{i,j}$'s are treated as nuisance parameters and do not need to be estimated in our model.
 By repeating \eqref{hte} over all paired matches between team $T_i$ and team $T_j$, for $i\not = j$ and $i,j \in \{1,\cdots,n\}$, we have

 This motivates us to estimate the team-specific home advantage effects through the above linear equation system.
+While collapsing paired match outcomes removes the unobserved baseline term \(\alpha_{i,j}\) and improves identifiability of home field advantage (HFA), it also reduces the sample size from \(N\) to \(N/2\) and limits our ability to assess absolute team performance on a neutral field.
+As a result, we cannot disentangle skill-based differences from venue effects, and the method focuses solely on estimating relative home field advantage rather than intrinsic team strength.
 Specifically, since $\bm{H}$ is a full rank matrix under $n\geq 3$, we use the following estimate of $\bm{\beta}=[\beta_1, \cdots,\beta_n]^\top$,

 Based on the definition that $\Delta=\sum_i \beta_i /n$, we have an estimator of $\Delta$ as

 where $\widehat{\beta}_i$ is the $i$-th element in $\widehat{\bm{\beta}} $.
 Following the standard theory for linear regression, we establish the normality of $\widehat{\bm{\beta}} $ in the following proposition.